Xyfir/Documentation/ptorx/help.md

 - **Concatenate**
   - Allow you to concatenate (add) two variables within an email together.
   - Example: if your 'Add' variable is 'Sender Address' and your 'To' variable is 'Subject' and you receive an email where the sender's email is 'sender@ptorx.com' and the subject is 'Hello!', your modified email subject will be 'Hello! - sender@ptorx.com'.
 This assumes you're using the default separator value of ' - ' which can also be modified.
+  - If *Prepend* is enabled, the 'Add' variable and separator are prepended to the 'To' variable instead of appended.
+- **Builder**
+  - A 'Builder' modifier allows you to build the value of a specified email variable.
+You can write out the exact value that you want the field to be set as while also using variables from the email itself.
+  - Variables are accessed using the `::variable::` syntax where `varable` is the name of the variable you wish to insert at that location.
+  - In the event that an email does not provide the needed data for a variable, the variable referrence will simply be removed from the 'Builder' value.
+  - Available variables are:
+    - `::sender::` - Depending on the email itself, this can be either just the sender's email address (like `::sender-address::`) *or* a value of the following format: `::sender-name:: <::sender-address::>`.
+    - `::subject::` - The email's subject.
+    - `::body-html::` - The message body's HTML.
+    - `::body-text::` - The message body's plain text.
+In the event that the email contains HTML, this is the same value but with the HTML stripped out.
+    - `::sender-name::` - The sender's name, taken from the `::sender::` variable *if* the variable contains the sender's name.
+    - `::proxy-address::` - The address of your proxy email that received the message.
+    - `::sender-domain::` - The domain of the sender's address.
+    - `::sender-address::` - The email address of the sender.

 ### Global Modifiers